41hulk/41hulk/README.md

 - 👯 I’m looking to collaborate on any open source solution probably around the world

-- 📫 How to reach me: gntare2@gmail.com
+- 📫 How to reach me, well on my twitter handle @ntare_guy

 - ⚡ Fun fact: I just discovered that all Tesla models ends up making "S3XY".
 Elon is a genius